-Start Faster With This 3 Step Cycling Interval
+Start Faster With 3-Step Threshold Ladder Cycling Intervals

-It is time once again for the Super Bowl, which is about as close as the US gets to creating a national holiday for a sporting event.
-I’m a football fan and plan on watching the game on Sunday, but I’m a whole lot more excited to watch the 2018 Cyclocross World Championships this weekend!
-Five CTS Athletes will be racing, representing three countries, and Premier Coach Jim Lehman coaches three of the five.
+It is Super Bowl weekend, which is about as close as the US gets to creating a national holiday for a sporting event.
+I’m a football fan and plan on watching the game on Sunday, but I’m a whole lot more excited to watch the 2024 Cyclocross World Championships this weekend!
+We’re rooting for Lauren Zoerner, a CTS Athlete who works with CTS Premier Coach Jim Lehman!
 The workout below is one of the cornerstone interval sets Coach Lehman uses to consistently prepare athletes to perform at the World Championship level, and it will help you get off the start line faster.

 Great Starts Win Races

-A great start is a key component for success in cyclocross, cross-country mountain bike races, and road cycling criteriums.
+A great start is a key component for success in cyclocross, cross-country mountain bike races and high school mountain bike races, and road cycling criteriums.
 These events start with an all-out race to the first corner or a hole shot where the course narrows from a wide lane down to path that can only handle 1-3 riders side by side.
 The riders at the front get to maintain their momentum, take the best/smoothest lines, and – most important – avoid getting tangled up in traffic.

 A poor start doesn’t mean you can’t fight your way to the front and still win.
 After all, you just started!
 But fighting your way to the front takes more energy and burns more matches than starting hard and being on the front in the first place.
 Just like any other aspect of racing, you can train and improve your ability to get off the start line and up to speed quickly, which is why Coach Lehman makes it a focus of his athletes’ cyclocross prep.